Environmental and Climate Justice Program Goals

 Environmental injustices, including climate change, have a disproportionate impact on communities of color and low income communities in the United States and around the world.

-The NAACP ECJ Program was created to provide resources and support community leadership in addressing this human and civil rights issue by advocating for these three objectives:
+The NAACP ECJ Program was created to provide resources and support community leadership in addressing human and civil rights issues by advocating for these three objectives:

 Please Join our ECJ Committee

 Where: Historic Mims House, 330 High Street, Eugene, Oregon.